 - Under Select Extension, select the “Bynder” field that you created and set the other properties.
 You can add other fields as per requirements.

 - Finally, click on either Save or Save and Close to save your changes.

 - Next, create an entry for this content type, and you will see the Bynder field in action.

 - Click on Choose Assets.
-If you are still logged into Bynder, it will open inside your entry page, from where you can select multiple images and insert them in your entry as shown in the following screenshot:
+If you are still logged into Bynder, it will open inside your entry page, from where you can select multiple images and insert them in your entry as shown below:

 Note: The number of items that can be selected depends on the size of the JSON that is to be stored, and currently, only 10 KB of data can be stored.
 This is due to limitation of the JSON data stored via Custom Field.
 Refer to our Custom Field Limitation doc for more detail.